ArnaudRinquin/blog/2015-10-01-experimenting-with-react-native.md

 Once you have understood the principles of `react`, writing a `react-native` application is not more difficult than a web one.
 Switch `div` for `View`, `span` for `Text` and you're good, basically.

 The other good news is that this set principles, while simple, is a mind-blowing step over more _classical / MVC_ way of building UIs.
 This topic deserves its own blog article but the essence of it is that your UI is a function of your application state and data: `react(data, state) => UI`.
-It let's you get ride of the giant spaghetti monstrosity any MVC application ultimately ends up being.
+It lets you get rid of the giant spaghetti monstrosity any MVC application ultimately ends up being.
 More on this [here](http://jlongster.com/Removing-User-Interface-Complexity,-or-Why-React-is-Awesome), [here](https://facebook.github.io/react/docs/why-react.html) and [here](https://www.google.com/search?q=why%20react%20is%20awesome#q=reactjs+love).

 ### That developer dream feeling

 If there is one thing native developers envy to web devs, it is the live-reload.
 With `react-native`, you'll get it.
 There is not need to kill the app, wait for compilation, restart the app.
-While there is a compilation step (with babel), it is super fast and the application will just reload you javascript bundle.
+While there is a compilation step (with babel), it is super fast and the application will just reload your javascript bundle.
 Without restarting.
 Sorry devs, no more [wheeled-chair-riding-sword-fighting](https://imgs.xkcd.com/comics/compiling.png).

 Another great thing about webdev?
 The [Chrome Developer Tools](https://developers.google.com/web/tools/setup/workspace/setup-devtools).
 Yes, you can get that too.
 The way it works is amazing: your javascript actually runs within Chrome and send instructions to the native part of `react-native` using SocketIO.
 Clever.